 A quote i use is by John Wooden.
 "Make each day your masterpiece."
 It sets the tone for me.
 It gets my mind and attitude pointed in the right direction.
 I am using the trigger effect to my advantage.

 One of the easiest first steps would be to put Post It Notes up in your office and at home.
 Pick out quotes that motivate you.
 Everyone is different.
 There are lots of quotes on this website, but if you need more a good place to go is https://www.brainyquote.com/.
 It's a great site.
 And many of the quotes have images to help add to the appeal.
-And there are so many categories as well as a search bar.
+There are also many categories of quotes as well as a search bar.

-After collecting quotes, notice things you do every day that you enjoy.
-Then every time you do that enjoyable action, follow it by doing something that is moving you forward in your quest.
+Every time you do that enjoyable action, follow it by doing something that is moving you forward towards one of your goals.
 Form an association.
-The good feelings of one will rub off on the other.
+The good feelings of one will trigger the other.

 Another easy-to-do trigger is to set reminder alerts on your phone.
 The alert goes off, you are reminded, and BAM, you are moving forward on your dream.